 “Thanks!”
 Joshua traded a twenty-dollar bill for a glass of soda water with a slice of lime.
 The bartender, likely a college kid, looked at him quizzically.
 He smiled and shrugged.
 The thin, blond kid grinned, pocketed the bill and moved down the bar.

 Joshua was feeling lightheaded.
 He left his house intending to find whiskey and human interaction.
-It had been an hour since he had entered, and he had found neither.
+It had been an hour since he had entered the bar, and he had found neither.
 He stuck to carbonated water and had only said a few words to avoid being rude.
 The sounds and sights were overwhelming, but not more so than the emotions he was feeling.
 Joshua didn’t trust himself to keep anything stronger down.

-He felt uncomfortable and out of place, but also a strange sense of belonging.
+He felt uncomfortable and out of place but also a strange sense of belonging.
 He hadn’t known what to expect.
 There were men in drag, which wasn’t a surprise.
 There were plenty of woman there as well.
 People congregated in every combination he could imagine.
 He saw same and opposite gender couples.
 There were homogenous and mixed groups, both large and small.

 The energy was palpable, feeling much more like dance club than a bar.
 Swiveling on the stool he had claimed, Joshua scanned the large open floor.
 People seemed happy.
 He thought of the Irish sports bar he typically frequented.
 Comparatively, that was like attending mass, or maybe a funeral.
 There were rules and protocol, expectations which felt almost solemn.
 He supposed that was true here as well, although he couldn’t easily identify the rules through subtle observation.